simp/pupmod-simp-simp_gitlab/README.md

   - SIMP integrations:
     - Open access for a local `git` SSH user
        - set up a SIMP `pam::access::rule` to permit GitLab's local `git` user
-       - configure the location of GitLab's local `git` user's SSH authorized keys to be file at the location of the first entry in `ssh::server::conf::authorizedkeysfile` (default:
+       - configures `sshd` such that the GitLab's local `git` user's SSH authorized keys file path is managed only by the GitLab Omnibus installer.
-         `/etc/ssh/local_keys/git`)
     - The postfix service that comes with GitLab Omnibus is disabled in favor of the SIMP `postfix` module.
 - [ ] Ensure that GitLab Omnibus can be installed without internet access